EXPLOITWITHJVLOG/cs2/README.md

 download this on ur cmd

+python -m pip install --upgrade pip setuptools wheel

+or this

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+or try to update python

 if this dosen't work, just contact me on discord c00lk1d (this isnt the foreskin game i made the user 2 years before)